LTN-Global/transport-api-docs/portal.endpoints.portal-api-265816.cloud.goog/Guides/Getting Started.md

-# Getting Started
+# Overview

 The Transport API is a [gRPC](https://grpc.io/) interface with a [Protocol Buffers v3](https://developers.google.com/protocol-buffers) service specification.
 It also exposes a REST interface through [transcoding](https://cloud.google.com/endpoints/docs/grpc/transcoding).

-## Transport API Design Considerations
+# Transport API Design Considerations

-### Resource Fields with Special Values and Field Masks

 The Transport API departs from some of the common conventions of gRPC + proto3 APIs.

+## Resource Fields with Special Values and Field Masks

-In particular, it varies on how it handles resource fields that may have a special value.
-This concept is often referred to as [**"nullability"**](https://en.wikipedia.org/wiki/Nullable_type).
+The Transport API handles resource fields that may have a special value differently than normal.
+This concept is often referred to as
+[**"nullability"**](https://en.wikipedia.org/wiki/Nullable_type).

 For example, a typical API might specify such a field in the following manner: